kunwithgithub/Operating_System_Sychronization/REPORT.md

 page.
 Also, we increment the reference counter since calling thread is sharing
 a page with willBeCloned.
 Lastly, we enqueue the current TPS into `TPSs` queue.
 This function returns -1 when the TPS we need to clone does not exist or current
 thread already has a TPS, etc.

-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 ## Critical Sections ##
 We use `enter_critical_section()` and `exit_critical_section()` for mutual
 exclusion.
 We enter mutual exclusion before we modify TPS's, queue, or perform